HumanSignal/label-studio/docs/source/guide/export.md

 <!-- md annotation_ids.md -->

-## Access data outside of Label Studio
+## Access task data (images, audio, texts) outside of Label Studio

+Machine Learning backend uses data from tasks for predictions and you need to download them on Machine Learning backend side.
+Label Studio provides tools for downloading of these resources and they are located in label-studio-tools python package.
+If you are using official Label Studio Machine Learning Backend, label-studio-tools package is installed automatically with other requirements.

-### Accessing data from Label Studio instance
+### Accessing task data from Label Studio instance

-There are several ways of storing tasks data in Label Studio:
+There are several ways of storing tasks resources (images, audio, texts, etc) in Label Studio:
 - Cloud storages
 - External web links
 - Uploaded files
 - Local files directory

 Label Studio stores local files in Project level structure.
 Each project has it's own folder for files.

-You can use label_studio_tools.core.utils.io.get_local_path to get task data - it will transform path or URL from task data to local path.
+You can use `label_studio_tools.core.utils.io.get_local_path` to get task data - it will transform path or URL from task data to local path.
 In case of local path it will return full local path and download resource in case of using `download_resources` parameter.

 Provide `Hostname` and `access_token` for accessing external resource.

-### Accessing data outside of Label Studio instance
+### Accessing task data outside of Label Studio instance

-You can use label_studio_tools.core.utils.io.get_local_path method to get data from outside machine for external links and cloud storages.
+You can use `label_studio_tools.core.utils.io.get_local_path` method to get data from outside machine for external links and cloud storages.
 Don't forget to provide credentials.

-You can get data with label_studio_tools.core.utils.io.get_local_path in case if you mount same disk to your machine.
+You can get data with `label_studio_tools.core.utils.io.get_local_path` in case if you mount same disk to your machine.
 If you mount same disk to external instance.

 Another way of accessing data is to use link from task and ACCESS_TOKEN ([see documentation for authentication](api.html#Authenticate-to-the-API)).
 Concatenate Label Studio hostname and link from task data.
 Then add access token to your request: